How much does it REALLY cost to flip a house?

 Some investors pay cash for their first properties, but this is not realistic for everyone.
 If you’re planning to finance your investment, there are a few things you need to know.
 First, hard money lenders are in the business of lending money to real estate investors.
 Unlike traditional mortgage companies or banks, hard money lenders loan money based mainly on the property value.
 This is a great option when you need money quickly and want a loan that is a little more flexible than a traditional loan.
-If you’d like to learn more about hard money lenders, check out this article.

 Once you get your financing in order, there are more numbers to crunch.
 Having a solid idea of your after-repair value (ARV) will help you set a realistic budget to flip a house.
 This is the final value of the home, after you’ve worked all your magic and completed all the upgrades.
 A good way to figure out your ARV is to check out the competition.
 Seek out comparable homes in the area that are similar to your property in size, location, and upgrades.
 Determine how much they’ve sold for in the last three months, and this will give you a good idea of what the price tag at the finish line will look like in your situation.
 The ARV is the total of the purchase price plus the cost of repairs.
 After you’ve determined the selling price of the home, you’ll be able to budget accordingly, including your renovation costs.

 The ARV can also help you determine the best price to bid on a property.
 The rule of thumb is to bid up to 70% of the expected sales price.
 To calculate the best price to bid on a fixer-upper, follow this formula:

 best bid price = (ARV x 70%) – cost of repairs